mikesaelim/poleposition/README.md

 PolePosition
 ============

-This project is currently a command-line application which pulls records from the arXiv preprint repository (using the award-winning arXiv OAI Harvester library) and stores the metadata in a MySQL database.
+This project is a deployable web service which pulls records from the arXiv preprint repository (using the award-winning arXiv OAI Harvester library) and stores the metadata in a MySQL database, on command.

-Eventually, this project will be transformed into a web service performing some mysterious function...
+Eventually, this web service will be transformed to perform some mysterious function...

 ### How to run:

 You'll first need to let the app know where your MySQL database is.
 Change the settings in the `application.yml` and `build.gradle` (under the "flyway" closure) files to point to your database.

+Optionally, change the configuration in `application.yml` for how you want the harvester to hit the arXiv OAI repository.

 Then use Flyway to provision your database, with